Diamondbacks vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has picked up a hit in two straight games.
-In his last five games he is batting .286 with a home run, three walks and four RBI.
+- Goldschmidt brings a three-game streak with at least one hit into this matchup.
+During his last five outings he is hitting .300 with a home run, four walks and four RBI.

 Goldschmidt Recent Games